Gracelesslemon/FLAM-Assignment-for-Research-and-Development-AI/README.md

 ```
 - Now the next step would be to find the best global minima and repeat above process of finding local minima.
 ## Finding global minima using differential evolution
-The result from differential evolution using l1 as the objective functions give me estimates almost same as that of grid search.So by sheer luck gridsearch happen to already be placed i the global minima.
+The result from differential evolution using l1 as the objective functions give me estimates almost same as that of grid search.So by chance gridsearch was already near global minima.
 So the best result gotten so far is the same.

 | Parameter | Value               |
 |------------|---------------------|